Ali-chakaroun/ISEP-LivingDocumentation/README.md

 ## State of the project

-As of right now, this project is linked to a student assignment originating from the University of Twente and InfoSupport.
+As of right now, this project is linked to a student assignment originating from the University of Twente and Info Support.
 The aim of the project is to make the [LivingDocumentation][ldoc] project capable to handle multilingual projects.
 One aspect of this is to make LivingDocumentation available for the Java environment; which is the purpose of this repository.